 - Your diary, in case you need to arrange follow-up appointments.

-Please do not bring valuables or large sums of money with you.
-If you do, please ask a relative to take them home for you or give them to the nurse in charge of your ward when you arrive.
+Please do not bring valuables or large sums of money.
+If you do, please ask a relative to take them home or give them to the nurse in charge of your ward when you arrive.
 For more advice, see our area about Security at King's.

 When you arrive, show your nurse or doctor any medicines or tablets you have been taking.
 If you cannot bring your medicines or tablets with you, we will make sure you get the medication you need.